Passive Solar Panelized homes built with Sustainable Heating solutions.

 These are the simple concepts behind passive solar heating and passive

 geocooling that save on energy costs, make your home more comfortable,

 and are very inexpensive to incorporate into your home design.

-Passive systems have no moving parts, are environmentally sustainable,
+Passive systems have no moving parts they are environmentally sustainable and

-may provide tax credits, and entail no more expense in the construction
+they can provide tax credits.To build they are no more expense in the construction process than conventional homes.

-to lower utility bills with cost saving comfort.
-It is really that easy!
+how about lower utility bills with cost saving comfort, It is really that easy!